 The ports have code bugs in the positional audio system that cause some sounds to never play ingame.
 In addition, some sounds were deliberately removed or disabled.
 It’s difficult to talk about all of them in detail, but here’s a list of SADX sound bugs that weren’t there in the Dreamcast version (this isn’t a complete list, also some of these were reported to me on Sonic Retro forums before I started working on the Sound Overhaul mod):

 - In the cutscene where Knuckles attacks Sonic, Sonic says “Whoah!” before jumping backwards.
-It isn’t heard in SADX because Sonic’s soundbank isn’t loaded by that cutscene.
+It isn’t heard in SADX because Sonic’s soundbank is no longer loaded by that cutscene.
+At the same time this “fixes” the opposite problem in a similar cutscene in Tails’ story, where Tails says “Whoah!” in Sonic’s voice.

 - A thud noise is missing when Sonic (or Tails) and Knuckles run into each other and drop the Chaos emeralds before Chaos 4 emerges.

-- The water splashes made by Chaos 4 are muffled by another sound that was mistakenly set to stereo, which interferes with the positional audio system.
+- The water splashes made by Chaos 4 are muffled by another sound that was mistakenly set to stereo, which interferes with the positional audio system and becomes too loud.

 - A skid noise when Beta backs up just before his first boss battle is missing.